 510k cost #3 is the cost of the FDA user fee

 You have three options for your FDA user fees:

 - FDA review (small business user fee)

 The first option is to avoid the FDA altogether and submit to a third-party reviewer.
 We only recommend one third-party reviewer (i.e., Regulatory Technology Services), because the other companies do not have sufficient experience to have predictable review times and positive outcomes.
-The typical cost for a third-party review by RTS is 6% more than the FDA Standard fee (i.e., ~$21,000).
+The typical RTS third-party review cost is 6% more than the FDA Standard fee.

 Reduce 510k cost by applying for small business status

 Any medical device company with revenues of less than $100 million annually can apply, but you must apply each year.
 There is no application fee, but you must complete FDA Form 3602 if you are a US firm.
 The form must be completed for each subsidiary too.
 FDA Form 3602A must be completed for foreign firms, and the national tax authority must verify the accuracy of your income statement on the form to submit it to the FDA.
-If your national tax authority refuses to sign the form, you can justify it, but I don’t know anyone that has successfully done this yet.
+If your national tax authority refuses to sign the form, you can justify it, but I don’t know anyone who has done this yet.
 The qualification review by the FDA requires 60 days.
-Therefore, you should apply every year in August for the next fiscal year (October 1, 2021 – September 30, 2022, is FY 2022).
+Therefore, you should apply every year in August for the next fiscal year (October 1, 2023 – September 30, 2024, is FY 2024).
 The form will request that you include your Organization ID #.
 A Dun & Bradstreet Number (DUNS #) is also required if your firm is located outside the USA.
 Finally, you need to attach a copy of your tax return.
 Therefore, you must file your tax return–even if your firm had a loss or had no revenues.
-You can also take advantage of R&D tax credits in the USA or Canada if you are a start-up device company developing a new device.
+You can also use R&D tax credits in the USA or Canada if you are a start-up device company developing a new device.

 About the Author